 After 4000 BC, different groups were formed in the steppes.
-In the west, late Sredni Stog and “Post-Mariupol” (“Extended-Position-Grave”) communities, the heirs of the western early Sredni Stog clans, remained in contact with Trypillian villagers, and some assimilation seems to have happened east of the Dnieper ca. 3700-3500 BC.
-These contacts are supported by the steppe-related ancestry found in a Trypillian individual ca. 3700 BC from the Verteba Cave, of G2a-P15 lineage[Mathieson et al. 2017].
+In the west, late Sredni Stog and Kvitjana (also “Post-Mariupol” or “Extended-Position-Grave”) communities, the heirs of the western early Sredni Stog clans, remained in contact with Trypillian villagers, and some cultural assimilation seems to have happened east of the Dnieper ca. 3700-3500 BC.

 Given the lack of aDNA from the Western Yamna horizon, and the later westward expansion of R1b1a1a2a2-Z2103 lineages, it is probably safest to assume a western location of R1b1a1a2a1-L51 lineages within Yamna.
 It would have formed a community with R1b1a1a2a2-Z2103, but somehow separated culturally from it, and thus the two main dialects of Late Proto-Indo-European may have developed separately.